Research

 I use multiple-object tracking (MOT) as a paradigm to investigate what kind of representation is used during different motion types.
 The OCR hypothesis predicts that rotating objects are represented in a compositional way, which is different from other types of motion (i.e., translation).

-When the representation format and task-specific procedural demands are in conflict:
+When the representation format and task-specific procedural demands conflict:

 Object Tracking